shoaAB167/shoaAB167/README.md

 # 👋 Hi, I'm Shoaib Shaikh!

-💻 I’m a passionate **Full Stack Developer 🚀** with expertise in High-Level and Low-Level Design (HLD/LLD), and strong problem-solving abilities.
+💻 I’m a passionate **Full Stack Developer 🚀** from INDIA with expertise in High-Level and Low-Level Design (HLD/LLD), and strong problem-solving abilities.

 ## 🔧 Technologies & Tools